 Whilst we most commonly associate colds and flu with the colder months.
 The summer will bring along its fair share of bugs and sickness.
 Whilst boosting your immune system and having plenty of first aid and flu treatments on hand are vital during winter.
 These will also be very important once the sun arrives too.

 Studies suggest that 85% of children get ill at least four times a year, and each time a new infection rears its head.
 One parent is likely to need to take time off from work to care for their poorly progeny.
-Since cold spread so quickly through schools, children are more likely to fall ill than their parents and may have weaker immune systems to fight off infection.
+Since colds spread so quickly through schools, children are more likely to fall ill than their parents and may have weaker immune systems to fight off infection.
 This means that parents need to be prepared for illnesses all year round.
 Not just when the weather outside is of the frightful variety.

 At Steroplast Healthcare, we are aware that the summer can bring just as many health dangers as the winter.
 Below, we list 5 of the most common summer illnesses and health concerns to help you prepare.